Pac-12 football players urge opt-out amid COVID-19 concerns - WHIZ News

-The players posted a statement on The Players’ Tribune website and social media with the hashtag #WeAreUnited and sent out a news release.
-The release listed the names of 12 Pac-12 players from nine schools, including Oregon star safety Jevon Holland, and provided a statement from each one.
+The players posted a statement and list of demands on The Players’ Tribune website and social media with the hashtag #WeAreUnited and sent out a news release to reporters.
+The release listed the names of 13 Pac-12 players from 10 schools, including Oregon star safety Jevon Holland, and provided a statement from each one.

-The release says hundreds of players throughout the Pac-12 are concerned about the risks of COVID-19 and that the conference and NCAA lack transparency, uniformity and adequate enforcement infrastructure.
+Arizona State offensive lineman Cody Shear told The Associated Press the players began connecting about a month ago and have been communicating through the text messaging app GroupMe.
+He said the number of players in the group has grown to more than 400, though it’s impossible to gauge everyone’s level of commitment.

+“We can’t control that,” said Shear, a junior from Eugene, Oregon, who transferred from the Ducks to ASU this year.
+“To have that many players, we have a pretty good idea there’s a lot of kids and college athletes in this conference that agree with some if not all that we’re asking as far as the player demands.
+I can’t give you a number, but there’s an abundance of players that are messaging in that GroupMe consistently.
+It feels like the phone’s blowing up every second.”

-The public demands from the Pac-12 players follow a surge in acts of athlete empowerment across college football.
+The public demands from the Pac-12 players follow a surge in athlete empowerment across college football.
 Players have called out coaches at Iowa, Oklahoma State and Florida State.
-At Iowa, a longtime, highly regarded strength and conditioning coach parted ways with the school after complaints from players past and present about a lack of respect for Black players in the program.

 Players have led demonstrations, marches and rallies on campuses all over the country to protest racial injustice and police brutality in the aftermath of the killing of George Floyd.

-Now, as college sports leaders work to salvage a football season being threatened by the pandemic, players are speaking up again.
+Now, as college sports leaders work to salvage a football season being threatened by the pandemic, more players are demanding to be heard.

 “We believe a football season under these conditions would be reckless and put us at needless risk,” the players said in their news release.
 “We will not play until there is real change that is acceptable to us.”

 The Pac-12 on Friday released a revised football schedule for the coming season.
-The new schedule pushes the start of the season back three weeks to Sept.
-26 and includes only 10 conference games.
-Officials across college football anticipate disruptions this season related to COVID-19.
+Officials across college football anticipate disruptions related to COVID-19.
 The Atlantic Coast Conference and Southeastern Conference also announced plans last week for truncated seasons.

-The NCAA has released guidelines for COVID-19 testing and other health and safety protocols to be used by schools.
-The Power Five conferences — the Pac-12, Big Ten, Big 12, ACC and SEC — are finalizing their own version of COVID-19 guidelines, similar to the NCAA’s.
+The NCAA has released guidelines for COVID-19 testing and other health and safety protocols to be used by schools, and Power Five conferences — the Pac-12, Big Ten, Big 12, ACC and SEC — are finalizing their own similar recommendations.

 The Pac-12 also announced Friday that 20 hours per week of mandatory team activities for football, including weight training, meetings and unpadded walk-through practices, will be permitted to begin Monday.
-Preseason football practice for Pac-12 schools may begin Aug.
+Preseason football practice for Pac-12 schools is set to begin Aug.
 17.

 The states of Arizona and California, home to half the Pac-12 schools, have been hit by some of the most severe surges in COVID-19 cases over the last month.
 California-Berkeley has announced the fall semester will begin with all classes being taught online.
 USC said most of its classes will be online for the coming semester.